A Guide to Self-Employed Bookkeeping UK

 Do I need a Business Bank Account if I am Self-Employed?

-It is better to have a business bank account if you are self-employed.
+You do not need a separate business bank account, but it is better to have one.
 It enables you to keep your personal and business transactions separate.
 Most banks offer business accounts.

 How do I Know How Much Tax to Pay?